Space makes it easy for you and your team to review code, discuss changes, and keep track of accumulated knowledge.

-You've been working on your feature branch and now you want your code reviewed and approved before merging it to master.
+You've been working on your feature branch and now you want your code reviewed and approved before merging it to the base branch (main, master).

 You want to keep some of your teammates updated of your project status whenever an important change is made.